lukaskupczyk/react-hook-theme/README.md

 ### Styling

-Adjust your styling by working with variables
+Adjust styling by working with css variables

 ```css
 /*